Md-Mubin/To-Do-List-v1.00-firebase/README.md

 ```
 than copy the local host link and paste it in browser
 or
-hold ctrl button and click on the local host link to run it directly in your default browser
+hold ctrl + left click on the local host link to run it directly in your default browser

 ## Authors
 Md.
 Irfan Rahman Mubin